 This paper is structured as follows.
-Section~\ref{sec:meerkat} succinctly describes the MeerKAT telescope.
 The particle and astro-particle physics models are described in Sections~\ref{sec:model} and~\ref{sec:astromodel}, respectively.
+Then, Section~\ref{sec:meerkat} succinctly describes the MeerKAT telescope.
 The methodology used here is detailed in Section~\ref{sec:methodology}.
-Results and conclusions are presented in Sections~\ref{sec:results} and~\ref{sec:conclusions}, respectively.
+Results and conclusions are presented in Sections~\ref{sec:results} and~\ref{sec:conclusions} respectively.